axceria/antipot/README.md

 ```

 ## How to write a signature
-Any contibutions to the signatures and detection logic are welcomed and will be integrated with proof, just submit the yaml as a PR.
-Unique signature id's will be allocated upon collation of submitted signatures.
-If there's enough interest, i'll add author and reference url fields to the signature.

 Add a new section to signatures.yaml or create a new signature yaml file with the following format
 ```